 This guidance cannot provide a complete checklist of what is or is not appropriate behaviour for employees and volunteers in all circumstances.
-There may be occasions and circumstances in which employees or volunteers have to make decisions or take action in the best interests of a pupil/student which could contravene this guidance or where no guidance exists.
-Individual members of staff and volunteers are expected to make judgements about their behaviour in order to secure the best interests and welfare of the pupils/students in their charge.
+It does highlight, however, behaviour which is illegal, inappropriate or inadvisable.
+There will be rare occasions and circumstances in which employees or volunteers have to make decisions or take action in the best interests of a pupil/student which could contravene this guidance or where no guidance exists.
+Individual members of staff and volunteers are expected to make judgements about their behaviour in order to secure the best interests and welfare of the pupils/students in their charge and, in so discuss the circumstances that informed their action, or their proposed action, with a senior manager or, where appropriate, the school's Designated Safeguarding Lead.
+This will help to ensure that the safest practices doing, will be seen to be acting reasonably.
 Such judgements, in those circumstances, should always be recorded and shared with a senior manager.
-In undertaking these actions, staff and volunteers will be seen to be acting reasonably.